ExpediaGroup/vsync/docs/working.md

 The datastructure is designed to handle any number of entries [keys, policies] for syncing between vaults.
 On the positive side it overcomes the size limit of consul kv storage as well as consul event size.

-Sync Info is a collection of numnber of buckets (default: 20 buckets) along with 1 index.
+Sync Info is a collection of number of buckets (default: 20 buckets) along with 1 index.

 This structure needs to be safe for concurrent usage because more workers will update their secrets at the same time.